We are now open for applications to cohort 6 until 31 December 2019.

 |Consumer benefit||Does the innovation offer a good prospect of identifiable benefit to consumers (either directly or via heightened competition)?||

-The innovation is likely to lead to a better deal for consumer directly or indirectly
+The innovation is likely to lead to a better deal for consumers directly or indirectly

 The innovation will promote effective competition